Multimodal3DVision/torch_bingham/README.md

 `python main.py --restore --model "Specify your model"`

 #### Dataset
 We captured five highly ambiguous scenes aimed for evaluation of camera relocalization methods.
 We gathered the scenes with a mobile phone using Google Tango and RTABMap (http://introlab.github.io/rtabmap/) to obtain corresponding ground truth camera poses.
 Training and testing sequences consist of distinct camera trajectories registered to the same reference frame to enable re-localization.
-The full dataset can be downloaded using the following [link](http://campar.in.tum.de/files/AmbiguousRelocDataset/Ambiguous_ReLoc_Dataset.zip).
+The full dataset can be downloaded using the following [link](http://campar.in.tum.de/files/AmbiguousRelocDataset/Ambiguous_ReLoc_Dataset.zip){:target="_blank" rel="noopener"}.

 ![Image of Ambiguous Relocalization Dataset](cam_reloc/dataset.png)
 #### Structure